abbott567/blog/src/posts/a-look-at-the-new-wai-aria-1-3-draft/content.md

 >
 ```

-These examples are for illustrative purposes, and may not be suitable in the real world.
-I've written an in-depth post on [how to write good alt text for screen readers](/blog/how-to-write-good-alt-text-for-screen-readers/), which has much better examples.
+These examples are for illustrative purposes.
+I've written an in-depth post on [how to write good alt text for screen readers](/blog/how-to-write-good-alt-text-for-screen-readers/) for better, real-world examples.

 You can [read about the ARIA description attribute in the 1.3 draft](https://w3c.github.io/aria/#aria-description).